-It’s best to have an Operating Agreement, even if you are the only Member of your Michigan LLC (a Single-Member LLC).
+It’s best to have a written Operating Agreement, even if you are the only Member of your Michigan LLC (a Single-Member LLC).

 If you go to court, an Operating Agreement helps prove that your Single-Member LLC is being run as a separate legal entity (aka you’re not operating as a sole proprietor).
 And that protects your personal assets.
 Confirming the limited liability status of the company is especially important for a Single-Member LLC, and a Single Member Operating Agreement is the best way to do that.

 It’s best to have an Operating Agreement, especially for a Multi-Member LLC.
 This document will spell out ownership percentages, profit distribution, and management responsibilities.

 No, you don’t have to send your Operating Agreement to the Michigan Secretary of State, the Michigan Department of Licensing and Regulatory Affairs, or any other government agency.
 (That’s why there is no “filing fee” for an Operating Agreement.)

 Operating Agreements are “internal documents”.
 Meaning, the Members just need to keep a copy with their business records.

-The Operating Agreement is a legally binding document upon the LLC Members because of the Members’ signatures.
+The Michigan Operating Agreement is a legally binding document upon the LLC Members because of the Members’ signatures.
 It doesn’t need a government stamp of approval.

 However, in the future, if your company were involved in a lawsuit or an audit, a court or government agency might ask to see a copy of your Operating Agreement.

 Additionally, you may also need to show this document to:

 - financial institutions when you open a business bank account

 - financial institutions if you apply for a loan for the LLC

 - a title company if your LLC is buying real estate